cpenv/autocpenv/README.rst

 Options
 -------
 - State: How this event plug-in should respond to events.
 If Global, all jobs and slaves will trigger the events for this plugin.
 If Opt-In, jobs and slaves can choose to trigger the events for this plugin.
 If Disabled, no events are triggered for this plugin.
-- CPENV_HOME: Root path to cpenv environments
-- CPENV_MODULES: Root path to cpenv modules
+- CPENV_HOME: Path to cpenv home.
+Defaults to a local directory.
+Can be set to a shared network location.
+Place a config.yml file within the home directory to configure repositories.
+See the cpenv documentation for more info.
 - Plugin Mapping: Mapping of deadline plugins to cpenv environments.
 Each line should start with a deadline plugin and end with a space separate list of cpenv environment paths.
  - Each line configures a Deadline Plugin
  - **{Deadline_Plugin}={cpenv_module}**